-- Center for Academic Support Individual and group tutoring by peer and professional tutors is offered in a variety of content areas. - Workshops in Stress Management, Time Management, Test-taking Strategies, Test Preparation, Note-taking and Diverse Learning Techniques are offered. - Writing Center Offers individual appointments in improving written expression and using MLA format.
-Workshops are also offered in Research, MLA Format and Punctuation. - Math Center Provides individual and group tutoring in various math classes. - Science Center Provides individual and group tutoring in science. - Accommodations for Special Needs students with appropriate documentation, including, but not limited to Decelerated course load Preferential scheduling Extended time for tests Note-taking accommodations Tape recorders allowed in class Reader or scribe for tests Kurzweil 3000 reading performance technology Textbooks in alternate text
+- Center for Academic Support Individual and group tutoring by peer and professional tutors is offered in a variety of content areas. - Workshops in Stress Management, Time Management, Test-taking Strategies, Test Preparation, Note-taking and Diverse Learning Techniques are offered. - Writing Center Offers individual appointments in improving written expression, research and designing papers, and using MLA format.
+Peer and professional tutoring is available in accounting, math, science and most major courses.
+Tutors provide individual and/or group sessions as students needs and resources dictate.
+Workshops are also offered in Research, MLA Format and Punctuation. - Math Center Provides individual and group tutoring in various math classes. - Accommodations for Special Needs students with appropriate documentation, including, but not limited to: Decelerated course load

+Preferential scheduling Extended time for tests Note-taking accommodations Tape recorders allowed in class Reader or scribe for tests Kurzweil 3000 reading performance technology Textbooks in alternate text